zoff-collective/klimawende-prototype/README.md

   - `src/style.scss` entry file for the compiled CSS file, which contains all styles
 - `static/` static files, such as images and fonts
+  - `static/json/` geoJSON and topoJSON files, used to render the map.
+The federal states of Germany were [pulled from here](https://github.com/isellsoap/deutschlandGeoJSON).
 - `webpack.config.js` webpack configuration for the extra CSS build step, which generates a CSS file in public containing all CSS used in components